Saving Newborns One Minute at a Time

-Helping Babies Breathe (HBB) is a training course geared towards teaching local nurses, midwives, and traditional birth attendants in developing countries the most successful ways to save a newborn’s life in the first critical minute after birth, known as The Golden Minute.
-HBB is a Train-the-Trainer model, where U.S. trained facilitators travel to developing countries to train all who attend the births of babies.
+Helping Babies Survive (HBS) is a suite of training course geared towards teaching local nurses, midwives, and traditional birth attendants in developing countries the most successful ways to save a newborn’s life in the first critical minute after birth, known as The Golden Minute.
+HBS is a Train-the-Trainer model, where U.S. trained facilitators travel to developing countries to train all who attend the births of babies.
 The end result is leaving them with the skills and education to train others in their communities, resulting in a sustainable program that repeats itself for years to come.

 Help us as we work to use HBS techniques to save the lives of newborns and reduce the rate of infant mortality around the globe!

-Since the start of the HBB program at Project C.U.R.E. in 2013, we have trained 529 in-country birth attendants, sent 50 U.S. Master Trainers abroad, and facilitated 18 Train-the-Trainer Trips worldwide!
-An estimated 15,000 newborns have been served as a result of Project C.U.R.E.'s HBB efforts.
+Since the start of the HBS program at Project C.U.R.E. in 2013, we have trained 529 in-country birth attendants, sent 50 U.S. Master Trainers abroad, and facilitated 18 Train-the-Trainer Trips worldwide!
+An estimated 15,000 newborns have been served as a result of Project C.U.R.E.’s HBS efforts.